UweGerdes/docker-mail/README.md

 $ docker exec -it mail bash
 ```

-Alpine is a simple mail client, if you started test-forms-login from the `uwegerdes/frontend-development` container you should find the mails.
-See the project on github.
+Alpine is a simple mail client, if you started test-forms-login from the [`uwegerdes/frontend-development`](https://github.com/UweGerdes/frontend-development) you should find the mails for testbox (testpass).

 Hit CTRL-C to stop the tail command and CTRL-D to exit the bash.